 • Incorporate EUM into workforce training programs, and support efforts by the Defense Security Cooperation University (DSCU) to develop computer-based and in-residence training to educate the SC community on the Golden Sentry program.

-• Establish policy and procedures for conducting EEUM in a hostile environment to ensure signed control plans and CONOPS are in place, and assist the SCO with other responsibilities identified in Section C8.5.5.
+• Establish policy and procedures for conducting EEUM in a hostile environment to ensure signed control plans and Concept of Operations (CONOPS) are in place, and assist the SCO with other responsibilities identified in Section C8.5.5.
 Conducting EUM in a Hostile Environment.

 MILDEPs and Implementing Agencies (IAs)